July 20th, 2016

 - Your skin – Even though your genes play a huge role, there are some simple and affordable techniques that anyone can use to get the best results possible.
 Eating a healthy diet (heavy on the veggies, really light on the meat and dairy), quitting smoking, and exercising regularly can improve the results.
 Vitamins C and E have also been shown to have benefits for your skin.
 There are also some interesting breast massages and skin treatments that could have a positive impact as well, but nothing has been proven with these.
-If you are interested in “alternative” treatments to boost your skin health – check with me, Brooke, or Cheryl first.
+If you are interested in “alternative” treatments to boost your skin health – check with me first.
 That will help keep you from wasting money or time on treatments that have little chance of working.

 - Support your breasts – Gravity constantly pulls on your breasts, especially when you exercise or jog, and the support your bras provide will likely extend your results.

 - Surgery method matters – The surgical method used in your procedure could be one of the most important factors for getting long-last results.
 There are a few different surgical techniques; some that only move the skin of the breast (which causes the breasts to sag sooner) and others that actually move and reshape the breast tissues.
 We will discuss every single detail of the procedure with you beforehand so you feel comfortable and know exactly what’s going on.

 - Pregnancy and weight – To any of our breast lift patients who are planning on getting pregnant, it is probably best to wait to have any breast improvement surgeries until after you’re finished having children.
 Drastic weight changes of any kind should be avoided because they can change your results and cause the need for corrective surgeries.